Meet Kathryn Branch

-Kathryn Branch's research interests include violence against women and the intersection of gender, class, race and crime.
-Her current research focuses on the secondary impact of sexual assault on secondary victims such as faculty and friends of survivors.
+Kathryn Branch's research interests include violence against women, alternatives ways (i.e., yoga) for coping with trauma post crime victimization, and the intersection of gender, class, race and crime.
+Her current research focuses on the impact of sexual assault on secondary victims such as faculty and friends of survivors.
 She is especially interested in the ways in which sexual violence affects college populations and campus communities.
-Her recent research is featured in Feminist Criminology, The Journal of Interpersonal Violence, Violence & Victims
+Her research is featured in Feminist Criminology, The Journal of Interpersonal Violence, Violence & Victims, and Violence Against Women.

 Branch is committed to serving her profession and discipline.
-Nationally, she is an active member of the American Society of Criminology (ASC) and the Academy of Criminal Justice Sciences (ACJS).
+Nationally, she is a member of the American Society of Criminology (ASC) and the Academy of Criminal Justice Sciences (ACJS).
 She is an active member of the academic community at The University of Tampa and an enthusiastic participant in University life.
-She is involved in campus initiatives to raise awareness about dating violence and sexual assault, including the Red Flag campaign, One Student and Take Back the Night.
+She is involved in campus initiatives to raise awareness about dating violence and sexual assault.

 Branch is also dedicated to serving the community.
+She is a 200-hour registered yoga teacher and is currently completing an additional 300-hour yoga teacher training.
+Her focus is on trauma-informed yoga and its uses for PTS and trauma recovery for survivors of sexual assault.
 She was selected by the University as the 2014 Joyce Keller Faculty/Staff volunteer of the year.
 In 2016, she was selected by Bay News 9 as an Everyday Hero for her work with the Girls on the Run of Greater Tampa Bay.
 She is a race committee member for Girls on the Run Greater Tampa Bay and has been a solemate and running buddy for the program.
-Branch has participated in numerous community events to raise awareness about sexual violence including Take Back the Night and Operation Freefall: the two-mile high stand against sexual assault.
+Branch has participated in numerous community events to raise awareness about sexual violence including Take Back the Night and Operation Freefall (skydiving event): the two-mile high stand against sexual assault.